 The same amount is processed each month, on the date of your choosing.
 When you set this up, you specify the date, dollar amount, and how many times you wish the payment to be processed.
-Because some students use this to pre-pay expenses, these payments are processed even if the account is paid.
+Because some students use this to pre-pay expenses, these payments are processed even if the account does not show the balance due.